-The term 'International Accounting Standards Board (IASB)' is included in the Accounting edition of the Financial Dictionary.
-It's available on mazon in Kindle or Paperback version.
-See more details here.
+'International Accounting Standards Board (IASB)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The International Accounting Standards Board is an independent and private entity which arose back in 2001.
 The group was originally created to replace the former International Accounting Standards Committee.
 The IFRS Foundation maintains all oversight of the IASB.